The Imperfectionist Course by Sarah Longfield

 The Imperfectionist:

-It is playfully designed to increase your capacity to be an Imperfectionist, reducing the harmful effects of perfectionism, freeing you up to live a more joyful, productive and successful life.
+This programme is playfully designed to increase your capacity to be an Imperfectionist, reducing the harmful effects of perfectionism, freeing you up to live a more joyful, productive and successful life.

+Society has made us think this way and it is wrong.
+You are enough.
+We all are.
 Putting an end to this takes work.
 We might as well make it creative and fun whilst we do it!

 I really look forward to working with you to banish those pesky perfectionism traits and help you don your cape as an Imperfection Superhero!